-- Google Labs – single best place to check for experimental features!
+- Google Labs – the single best place to check for experimental features!
 Although not ‘promised’, many of these features are worth it – if even for a little while.
 Accessed by clicking Settings, then Labs, I have the following enabled:

-- Canned responses – great solution if you send out a lot of emails that kinda say the same thing.
+- Canned responses – a great solution if you send out a lot of emails that kinda say the same thing.
 With this feature, you would take the time to create your ‘template’ responses, save them, then pull them up with an easy click each time you need it.
 This way you maintain message consistency and save yourself time!